chenx/oj/algorithms/topological_sorting.md

 ### Kahn's Algorithm (BFS-based):

-- Calculate the in-degree (incoming edges) for each vertex.
+- Calculate the in-degree (incoming edges) and out-degree (outgoing edges) for each vertex.
 - Initialize a queue with all vertices having an in-degree of 0.
 - Remove vertices from the queue, add them to the ordering, and decrease the in-degree of their neighbors.
 - If a neighbor's in-degree becomes 0, add it to the queue.